actigraph/CentrePointIntegrationGuide/README.md

-# ActiGraph's CentrePoint System Integration Guide
+# CentrePoint System Integration Guide

 ## Overview
 This document contains an overview of the system integration options with ActiGraph’s [CentrePoint](https://actigraphcorp.com/centrepoint/) System